 Students can check the accommodation costs and availability of residences on and off campus from university websites and private providers.
 Weekly accommodation costs vary, but students can expect to spend approximately €150 to €400 on living expenses.

 Students whose course fees are less than €6000 must pay the fee in full to the university before applying for a visa.
-When the course fee is more than €6000, you must pay at least €6000 as an immigration requirement, while some universities may also ask for a full payment.
+When the course fee is more than €6000, you must pay at least €6000 as an immigration requirement, while some universities may also ask for full payment.

 Students must also provide evidence of having access to a minimum of €7000 per year for living expenses, in addition to the course fees, before applying for an Ireland Study Visa.

-Tuition fees at universities in Ireland are dependant on the student’s residence status as EU or non-EU national and on the type of course selected.
+Tuition fees at universities in Ireland are dependent on the student’s residence status as an EU or non-EU national and on the type of course selected.
 Exact course fees can be found on each university website, but on average undergraduate courses cost around €13,000 - €15,000 per year, and postgraduate courses €9,000 - €12,000 per year.

 Do you want to take the next step and apply for student funding?
-Arrange a free consultation at your nearest SI-Ireland office today so we can take you through all the options ahead of your stay in Ireland.
+Arrange a free consultation at your nearest SI-Ireland office today so that we can take you through all the options ahead of your stay in Ireland.